PHPCSStandards/PHPCSDevTools/README.md

 ### Checking whether all sniffs in a PHPCS standard are feature complete

-You can now easily check whether each and every sniff in your standard is accompanied by a documentation XML file (warning) as well as unit test files (error).
+You can now check whether each and every sniff in your standard is accompanied by a documentation XML file (warning) as well as unit test files (error).

-To use the tool, run it from the root of the your standards repo like so:
+To use the tool, run it from the root of your standards repo like so:
 ```bash
 # When installed as a project dependency:
 vendor/bin/phpcs-check-feature-completeness